cisagov/ScubaGear/baselines/aad.md

 ## 11. Highly Privileged User Administration

-Microsoft Entra provides different ways of administering highly privileged roles and groups through Azure Active Directory and Privileged Identity Management (PIM) The following policies describe baselines for managing and monitoring highly privileged roles.
+Microsoft Entra provides different ways of administering highly privileged roles and groups through Azure Active Directory and Privileged Identity Management (PIM).
+The following policies describe baselines for managing and monitoring highly privileged roles.
-Note, some of these policy will be augmented in the next release to include functionality provided by the PIM for Groups feature.
+Note, some of these policies will be augmented in the next release to include functionality provided by the PIM for Groups feature.